 Some sensors to help you get started with jitter monitoring

-PRTG’s QoS Roundtrip Sensor monitors the quality of your network connection.
+The PRTG QoS (Quality of Service) Round Trip sensor monitors the quality of your network connection.
 This sensor measures (or calculates) and displays jitter, latency, packet loss, and MOS (mean opinion score).
 The jitter value presents the minimum, maximum, and average deviations in milliseconds.

 Cisco devices (e.g. routers and switches) cause jitter to rise.
-The Cisco IP SLA Sensor uses SNMP to monitor the Cisco IP Service Level Agreement (SLA).
+Cisco IP SLA sensor uses SNMP to monitor the Cisco IP Service Level Agreement (SLA).
 This sensor is perfect for reading and displaying the jitter value.
-Cisco IP SLA monitoring is included with PRTG at no extra charge!

 The advantages of using PRTG to measure jitter

 In companies that use VoIP, employees are unable to work unless the network is stable.
 Provide for optimal network stability by monitoring your VoIP with PRTG.
 By doing so, you’ll make sure your coworkers are able to work efficiently and without interruption.